mautic/user-documentation/docs/companies /companies-overview.rst

 #########

-Companies are a way to group contacts based on the company(ies) the contact is assigned to.
+Companies are a way to group contacts based on the companyies the contact is assigned to.

 .. note::